 Retesting, reworks and scrap.

 In the short term, getting a better understanding of the primary causes of test failures will help you to avoid most of the unnecessary retests.
 The kind of retests that comes from something as simple as a test limit not being changed for a new product revision where the relevant component has slightly different characteristics.
 Fixing this can also help to reduce the cost of reworks as the number of No Failure Found repairs goes down.

 As mentioned earlier, the cost of scrap and real reworks might increase slightly because you get better test coverage.
-In the longer run you will better understand the underlying causes of these failures.
-Meaning that both scrap and rework costs goes down.
+In the long run, you will better understand the underlying causes of these failures.
+Meaning that both scrap and rework costs go down.

 The actual increase in available Innovation Budget

-As the example show, the short-term impact of Manufacturing Intelligence was a 13.5% increase in the R&D Innovation Budget.
+As the example shows, the short-term impact of Manufacturing Intelligence was a 13.5% increase in the R&D Innovation Budget.
 From local savings.
-And an increase of company earnings of approximately 50%.
-But if we assume that the 5% profit margin (profit of 50 from a revenue of 1000) was the target, company management will likely calibrate the strategic expenditures to this target.
+And an increase in company earnings of approximately 50%.
+But if we assume that the 5% profit margin (profit of 50 from revenue of 1000) was the target, company management will likely calibrate the strategic expenditures to this target.

 And what is more strategic than innovation?

 We have amended the longer-term effects of WATS as an alternative shown in orange.

 So, in the long run, ACME will experience a gain of 43 from the Manufacturing Intelligence initiative.
 8 from Manufacturing, 25 from Sales & Marketing, and 10 from R&D.

-If this money are channeled back into R&D without causing an increase in low-value activities, the money available for innovation will increase from 59 to 102.
+If this money is channelled back into R&D without causing an increase in low-value activities, the money available for innovation will increase from 59 to 102.

 That is an increase of nearly 75%!

 In reality, the real gain from WATS in this example would be higher.
 There are other savings not addressed here to avoid that the example becomes too complex.
 Such as Manufacturing Overhead, Test Asset Utilization, Admin Costs, to name a few.